 The Group owns 100 per cent. of Punitaqui, a copper mine and concentrator in Chile.
-Commercial production commenced in late 2010, with the operation now producing around 12,000 tonnes of copper in concentrates per annum.
+Commercial production commenced in late 2010, with the operation producing around 8,000 tonnes of copper and 22,000 ounces of gold in concentrates per annum.
+In addition, Punitaqui processes third party material under toll treatment arrangements.